Importing Used Salvage Vehicles Uruguay

 Uruguay is a country that’s become known for the number of classic used automobiles that line its roads.
 For this reason, it may at first become the apple of a U.S. exporter’s eye, he or she looking to capitalize on what clearly must be a lucrative market.
-However, before you head to an online car auction to find vehicles to export and then import into Uruguay, take pause.
+However, before you head to an online car auction to find vehicles to import into Uruguay, take pause.
 Uruguay has incredibly tight restrictions on the importation of used cars.
 In fact, it may not be possible for many to import a used car into the country at all.

 Uruguay’s Ban on Used Car Imports